sultancodess/sultancodess/README.md

 ## Hi there 👋, I'm **Sultan Alam**!

-I'm a passionate **MERN Stack Developer** 💻 and an aspiring **SaaS Entrepreneur** 🚀 from Bhopal, India 🇮🇳.
+I'm a passionate **MERN Stack Developer** 💻 and an aspiring **SaaS Entrepreneur** 🚀 from Bhopal, India.
 I specialize in building dynamic web applications 🌐 and i am on a journey to master **Data Structures and Algorithms (DSA)** 🔍.
 Currently, I'm diving into exciting projects that blend my love for technology with real-world impact! 💡

 ---